-Your accommodation has wifi access and fee wifi is widely available in London (many libraries and museums, some cafes, McDonalds, Starbucks, etc., the number of wifi hotspots has grown exponentially in recent years).
-You will be able to access computers in the Study Center routinely (after the first week) for email and course work during business hours.
-While you do not need to bring your own computer to London-you might find having it very convenient for course work.
+Your accommodation has wifi access and free wifi is widely available in London (many libraries and museums, some cafés, McDonalds, Starbucks, etc.) You will be able to access computers in the Study Center routinely (after the first few days) for email and course work during business hours.
+While you are not required to bring your laptop to London-having one is very convenient for course work.
 One thing I cannot emphasize enough: you will enjoy London MUCH more if you REALLY limit time online/using social media.
 Streaming movies and constantly updating Facebook/ Instagram will actually undermine your enjoyment of the program.
-We'll have a 24 hour challenge early in the program to "go bare"-spending an entire day without using any personal electronic equipment... and that may be one of your best days in London!
-Limit calls/texts/messages home to an absolute minimum-if you are mature enough to be in London, you are mature enough to go for several days in a row without talking to your parents.
-Let them know you safely arrive, and then ask them to treat you like a mature adult who they will see in a few weeks.
-You'll enjoy London more if you are (mind, body, soul) fully IN London.
+We'll have a 24 hour challenge early in the program to "go bare"-spending an entire day without using any personal electronic equipment...it may be one of your best days in London!
+Limit calls/texts/messages home to an absolute minimum-if you are mature enough to be in London, you are mature enough to go for several days without talking to your parents.
+Let them know you have safely arrived, and then ask them to treat you like a mature adult who will be away for a few weeks.
+You'll enjoy London more if you are fully (mind, body, soul) IN London.
 Brag about your adventures and show spectacular travel photos once you get back home.
 Doing that from London verges on gloating, and that's not nice.

-Phones Generally
+Phones

-Constant texting and talking on the phone really undermines the value of the study abroad experience.
+Constant texting/chatting/talking undermines the intensity and value of the study abroad experience.
 When we are involved in any program activity-that is, in a classroom, on a walk, traveling to or from a site, in a museum or library, at a meal-during ALL class/program time, texting and talking on the phone are off limits (unless you have my prior permission).
 If you must be in communication with someone not in our program, keep conversations brief and texts to a minimum.
 Chronic texting/talking during program activities will result in grade deductions.